1. What is campus climate?

 The idea to conduct a campus climate survey originated from interested students, faculty and staff who believed data from such a survey might be useful in planning for the future and improving the climate at UCSF School of Dentistry.

-4. Who will conduct the survey?
+4. Who conducted the survey?

-The Climate Survey Working Group (CSWG) is charged with conducting UCSF School of Dentistry’s climate survey.
+The Climate Survey Working Group (CSWG) was charged with conducting UCSF School of Dentistry’s climate survey.
 After a review of potential vendors, the committee selected Rankin & Associates Consulting to conduct the survey.
 Rankin & Associates reports directly to the committee.
 Although the CSWG will regularly update UCSF School of Dentistry about its progress, the committee — in consultation with Rankin & Associates — is solely responsible for the development, implementation and interpretation of the survey and its results.
 Dr. Susan Rankin (Rankin & Associates Consulting) is the consultant working directly with us on this project.
 Dr. Rankin is an emeritus faculty member of Education Policy Studies and College Student Affairs at The Pennsylvania State University and a senior research associate in the Center for the Study of Higher Education.
 She has extensive experience in institutional climate assessment and institutional climate transformation based on data-driven action and strategic planning.
 Dr. Rankin has conducted multi-location institutional climate studies at more than 170 institutions across the country.
 She developed and utilizes the Transformational Tapestry model as a research design for campus climate studies.
 The model is a “comprehensive, five-phase strategic model of assessment, planning and intervention.
 The model is designed to assist campus communities in conducting inclusive assessments of their institutional climate to better understand the challenges facing their respective communities” (Rankin & Reason, 2008).

 5. Why was a non-UCSF School of Dentistry researcher selected for the project?